 As I like to say at my public appearances, and to anyone who asks about my career, “I’ve been around.”
 I was a child and adolescent poet and playwright.
 My first poem was published in a local paper when I was eight and then I just kept going.
 My schools put on my plays as a matter of routine.
 One year, in high school, when I’d been feeling a little lazy, I was insulted to discover a Thornton Wilder play might end up being chosen for a yearly drama thing, but it got me to hunker down and write a new one.
 I finally began writing fiction as a graduate student in English at Clark University in Worcester, MA, working on a thesis about Virginia Woolf, which I needed to take a break from.
 I was supposed to go on from my master’s to a Ph.D. in literature and a career as an academic who also wrote plays and poetry: my old fantasy.

 But fiction took over.
 I don’t feel I “found it.”
 It was more that it just happened.
 I didn’t even know what I was doing when I started writing a semi-autobiographical piece about a girl obsessed with bomb shelters in the Cold War days of my youth, but it became that first novel.
 Sometimes I think I became a fiction writer after eliminating poet, playwright, and academic, as if the whole thing were logical.
 Mostly, I think I became a fiction writer because fiction is where you get to do everything, and that’s what I hope shows most in my work.

 I write fulltime now and live in mid-coast Maine.
 I welcome inquiries and comments from book groups and readers of all sorts.
-One of my greatest pleasures is finding email from someone who just read one of my books and wanted to say they felt moved, or inspired, or connected, or less lonely or misunderstood, or even upset about a turn of a plot or something I described.
+One of my greatest pleasures is finding email from someone who just read one of my books and wanted to say they felt moved, or inspired, or connected, or less lonely, or even upset about a turn of a plot or something I described.